-Coriander is part of the aromatic notes family in the world of men's perfume.
-Particularly appreciated by these gentlemen for the fresh and lively notes that it provides as a top note, coriander often appears in many so-called sporting or manly perfumes.
-Thus, woods or masculine ferns combine with great ease with aromatic notes of coriander to provide fresh juices spiced up with invigorating scents such as certain fragrances from Thierry Mugler's A * Men range.
-However, the olfactory family of aromatics being very popular with men in recent years, many perfumers have developed coriander in citrus aromatic accords or even aquatic aromatics such as Chrome by Azzaro.
+Coriander belongs to the aromatic notes family in the realm of men's perfume.
+Men particularly appreciate the fresh and lively notes it provides as a top note.
+Consequently, coriander often appears in many sporty or masculine fragrances.
+Woods or masculine ferns combine easily with aromatic coriander notes to provide fresh, invigorating scents, such as certain fragrances from Thierry Mugler's A * Men range.
+With the recent popularity of the olfactory family of aromatics among men, many perfumers have developed coriander in citrus aromatic accords or even aquatic aromatics like Chrome by Azzaro.

-Finally, when it comes to talking about coriander seed, the scents are more spicy and therefore easily adaptable to masculine oriental scents.
-Tobacco Oud by Tom Ford is the perfect example of this new range which combines oud wood, which is currently very popular, with coriander seed to highlight leather and animal fragrances.
+When discussing coriander seed, the scents lean more towards spicy, making them easily adaptable to masculine oriental fragrances.
+Tobacco Oud by Tom Ford is the perfect example of this new range that combines the currently popular oud wood with coriander seed to accentuate leather and animal fragrances.

-Thus, it seems that the male sex has definitely adopted coriander for its favorite perfumes.
-However, let us not forget that in feminine fragrances, the aromatic notes of coriander also have their place, although they are generally used differently.
-Aromatic chypres or feminine floral chypres like to use coriander to bring a fresh and tangy top note like L'Eau d'Hermès.
-On the other hand, feminine Orientals mix coriander leaves and seeds to obtain intoxicating and spicy wakes such as the famous Coco by Chanel.
+It seems that men have undoubtedly embraced coriander in their preferred perfumes.
+However, it's worth noting that coriander's aromatic notes also have a place in feminine fragrances, though they are generally used differently.
+Aromatic chypres or feminine floral chypres like to use coriander to add a fresh and tangy top note, as found in L'Eau d'Hermès.
+On the other hand, feminine Orientals blend coriander leaves and seeds to create intoxicating and spicy scents, such as the iconic Coco by Chanel.

 - Coriander seeds have been found in ancient Egyptian tombs, dating back over 3,000 years.